-The housing application is a very important assessment tool.
-This application provides the Residential Life Office with your preferences so that we might be able to make the best roommate connection possible.
-Although we encourage you to consult with family and friends about your decision making regarding your college experience, it is important that you make the final decision on your housing preferences.
+This housing application helps identify your preferences so that you can make the best roommate connections possible.
+Although we encourage you to consult with family and friends, it is important that YOU make the final decision on your housing preferences and campus experience.
 The guide below is intended to give you some tips on how to answer each question on the application.
-If you have any questions, please feel free to contact the Residential Life Office at 518-255-5215 or at firstname.lastname@example.org.
+If you have any questions, please feel free to contact the Residential Life Office at 518-255-5215 or at ResidentialLife@cobleskill.edu.

 Items to Note: